Upper Dublin School District: Jarrettown Elementary School

 Jarrettown Elementary School is located in Dresher, PA.
 It serves students in grades K-5 and has nearly 500 students.

-As of February 2025, Dr. Daniel Ortiz is the interim principal of Jarrettown Elementary School.
+As of January 2026, Michael Ridout is the principal of Jarrettown Elementary School.

 Sandy Run Middle School

 Sandy Run Middle School is located in Dresher, PA.
 It serves approximately 940 students in grades 6-8.
 The building contains a planetarium, full size gym, second auxiliary gym, cafeteria, auditorium, and library.

 After the original building was demolished for reconstruction, the new facility has the main wing which houses the administration, gyms, cafeteria, auditorium, and band rooms.
 There's also the academic wing which houses classrooms and the World Languages department, with each grade on a separate floor, as well as a collaboration space at the center of each floor for group purposes.
 Extracurriculars in the school include technology, computing, art, music, family and consumer sciences, and health and physical education.